GaomuTeam/fastclick/README.md

 # FastClick #

+This repo is a copy of a https://github.com/ftlabs/fastclick.
+I change some code to suit our project.

 FastClick is a simple, easy-to-use library for eliminating the 300ms delay between a physical tap and the firing of a `click` event on mobile browsers.
 The aim is to make your application feel less laggy and more responsive while avoiding any interference with your current logic.

 FastClick is developed by [FT Labs](http://labs.ft.com/), part of the Financial Times.